altruios/namshubettulpa/public/namshubettuple/enter-the-den.md

 ~Martha started~
 *Raised her hand to stop him.*
-*Rossin put his hands up in a calming gesture,* "R::Let this play out, it's what I was trying to tell you earlier" *She backed down.*
+*Rossin put his hands up in a calming gesture,* 'R::Let this play out, it is what I was trying to tell you earlier' *She backed down.*
 *Albert left the room, and was back in moments.*
 ~He was holding another scrawny police officer by the collar.~